apostrophecms/starter-kit-assembly-hospitality/README.md

 ## Profiling with OpenTelemetry

 ApostropheCMS supports profiling with OpenTelemetry.
 There is an [article in the documentation](https://v3.docs.apostrophecms.org/cookbook/opentelemetry.html) covering the use of OpenTelemetry in general.
-Launching Apostrophe Assembly with OpenTelemetry support is slightly different.
+Launching Apostrophe Assembly Hospitality with OpenTelemetry support is slightly different.
 However for your convenience, `app.js` and `telemetry.js` are already set up appropriately in this project.

 To launch in your local development environment with OpenTelemetry logging to Jaeger, first [launch Jaeger according to the instructions in our documentation](https://v3.docs.apostrophecms.org/cookbook/opentelemetry.html).
-Then start your Apostrophe Assembly project like this:
+Then start your Apostrophe Assembly Hospitality project like this:

 ```
 APOS_OPENTELEMETRY=1 npm run dev